twilight-wizard/nixmentors/Lab5-Storage/Lab5_easy.md

 * `zpool` is the command. duh...
 * `create` is the action, of course...
 * `mypool` is the name, you know this...
-* `raidz2 c8t1d0 c8t5d0 c7t1d0 c7t5d0` is going to create a striped RAID with two levels of parity
+* `raidz2 c9t1d0 c9t2d0 c9t3d0 c9t4d0` is going to create a striped RAID with two levels of parity
-* `cache c10t2d0` is going to allocate a drive to serve as a caching mechanism
+* `cache c9t5d0` is going to allocate a drive to serve as a caching mechanism
-* `log c10t6d0` is going to log all of the things
+* `log c9t6d0` is going to log all of the things

 Let's see what it ended up looking like:

 ```
-bunny:~# zpool status mypool
+root@sunosfiler1:~# zpool status mypool
   pool: mypool
  state: ONLINE
   scan: none requested